A Smaller School?

 Follow Up Fast

 The 24 hours after your event are critical.
 Send thank-you emails with recording links and next steps.
-Reach out personally to high-interest attendees.
+Reach out personally to high-interest admitted students.
 Share resources mentioned during the event.

 Why Virtual Open House Matters